 This fastener testing is conducted by placing it in an installation position and subjecting it to a series of stress loads.
 The loads are applied in tension and shear, and the fastener is evaluated for deformation, cracking, or other damage.
 This test ensures that fasteners can withstand the stresses of being used in an installed environment.

 The test is used to evaluate the strength of materials under conditions of constant stress.
 This is important because it allows engineers to determine the limits of material performance and optimize designs accordingly.
 Stress rupture testing is typically conducted on small material samples, and the results are then extrapolated to larger components.
 The test involves subjecting a sample to a constant load until it fails.

 Non-Destructing Testing (NDT) Level II and Level III in-house certified (MT, PT)

 Non-Destructing Testing (NDT) is a process where components are examined for flaws without causing any damage to the material.
 It is used in various industries, including aerospace, to ensure that products meet safety and quality standards.
 NDT Level II and Level III in-house certified (MT, PT) are two of the most common methods of NDT testing.
-MT uses magnetic fields to detect flaws, while PT uses ultrasonic waves.
+MT uses magnetic fields to detect flaws, while PT uses capillary action.